workflow builder

 custom workflows

-The builder met deep customizability needs, helping us close high ticket clients without added dev effort.
+The builder met deep customizability needs, helping business teams close high ticket clients without added dev effort.

 final outcomes

-I obsess over interaction design tweaking copy, nudging shadows, testing flows, until it just feels exactly like the vision in my mind.
-This project was a good reminder that good design isn’t about adding more—it is about knowing what to take away.
-Simpler tools lead to sharper thinking, faster work, and happier users.
+I obsess over interaction design—tweaking copy, nudging shadows, testing flows, until it feels just right.
+This project reminded me that great design isn't about adding more, but knowing what to remove.
+Simpler tools create sharper thinking and happier users.

 Our business teams would earlier take about 2 weeks to create all workflows.
 With the new builder, they take less than 4 days, depending on complexity, directly improving sales velocity.